-An easy canning recipe for tomato peach salsa, that is a delicious way to preserve fresh peaches!
+An easy canning recipe for making tomato peach salsa at home, a delicious way to preserve fresh peaches!
 Using the water bath canning method, the salsa lasts up to 12 months on your shelf.
 This salsa is a great topping for chicken or fish, and many vegetarian applications.

 We go through a jar of salsa a week.
 I mean, there’s nothing wrong with a chips and salsa dinner in summer, am I right?

 My mom taught me how to can when I was young, and we always used Ball jars for the salsa and rhubarb jam we’d make together.
 And her mother did the same.

 In a quest to use a crate of peaches I recently bought, this Fire Roasted Tomato Peach Salsa was the perfect solution to bottling up all that sweet, juicy goodness.Peach salsa boasts a sweet heat that works incredibly well with chicken and pork, and I love it on a veggie burrito bowl too.
 Pretty much the perfect condiment that you can make at home!

 I absolutely love the smoky flavor that comes from roasting the tomatoes, red onion, and peaches together.
 It gives them an even deeper flavor than they already have!
 The charred bits of the skin go right into the salsa, no peeling required!
 Plus, everything softens from the heat of the broiler, making for easier and quicker chopping.

 Have you ever canned salsa?
 It’s not as intimidating as it might seem after you do it once or twice.